"There should be no rules in the bedroom or kitchen. The exception is curing meats. The rules for this process are rigid."

 - 23 grams #1 Cure — e.g. Instacure #1 or Prague Powder #1.
 1 oz ≈ 2 Tbsp (6 tsp).
 See "The Rules" in Recipe Notes below.

-- 3 oz (weight) powdered dextrose — Can substitute table sugar if necessary.
+- 3 oz (weight) powdered dextrose — Can substitute table sugar if you must, but the dextrose works better

 - 1 cup pickling spice